jqamaya/laravel-react-books/README.md

 1. Run the command `php artisan key:generate` to generate an app key which will automatically update the `.env` file.
 1. Run the command `php artisan migrate` to run the migrations and create database tables.
 1. Run the command `php artisan serve` to run the Laravel app.
 This will run on `http://localhost:8000`
+1. Run the command `php artisan test` to run the tests under `tests` directory.